ManuelLeichtle/blog.camunda.org/content/post/2018/05/camunda-bpm-790-released.md

 ## Clients for External Tasks

-In case you have your projects working in microservices arcitecture, you can (and probably do) use Camunda BPM Platform as an orchestration engine, specifically external tasks.
+In case you have your projects working in microservices arcitecture, you can (and probably do) use Camunda BPM Platform as an orchestration engine.
+External tasks are the excellent choice for such use case.
 Now we provide clients for external tasks, which can be embedded in other applications and simplify significantly dealing with external tasks in Camunda BPM Platform context.

 We provide two of them now: